 Tanzania is one of the safest countries to travel in.
 Tanzanians are kind and generous people and are eager to help visitors get the most out of their stay.
 Tanzania is a true example of tolerance and cooperation in our modern world, with an evidenced multicultural diversity that has co-existed for centuries and has a lot to offer the world by its example.

 However, as in all countries in the world, a little common sense goes a long way and rational precautions should still be taken, such as locking valuables in the hotel safe, which frees your mind to soak up the natural beauty and incredible insights.

 Today, there are a number of ATM machines around and banks are widely expanding the service.
 However, it may be not very reliable to expect a certain ATM as sometimes they are not working especially when you are in remoter area.
 In cities there is a good number of ATM machines and here is where you should draw your money before starting your safari.
 Be careful as in some small towns you may find there are no ATM machines so get well prepared with enough cash as needed before you move.
 Note that when drawing money from ATM machines you will get the money in Tanzanian Shilling and not otherwise.

 What is the electricity rating?

 The power supply is at the UK/European standard voltage of 220/240, and most of power sockets are the U.K. square pin type.
 If you want to use U.S. appliances you will need a voltage converter as well as a plug converter.
 Power supply is also subject to cuts and voltage fluctuation.
 On safari most lodges’ power supplies are from generators and these are often turned off during parts of the day and night to reduce noise and fuel consumption.
-On Safari, you will be able to charge your batteries/cameras/cellphones in our vehicles equiped with Inverters for that purpose.
+On Safari, you will be able to charge your batteries/cameras/cellphones in our vehicles equipped with Inverters for that purpose.
 In beach hotels you will be able to charge your batteries easily but it may be difficult on mountain trek.